Kylie Jenner Wasn't On The VMAs Red Carpet, But Her Lookalike Was

 Still, fans were super disappointed that Kylie was not to be seen on the VMAs red carpet.

-Life of Kylie is actually airing in the middle of the VMAs, and some are not missing the reality show for the awards — they're loyal.
+Life of Kylie actually aired in the middle of the VMAs, and some decided not to miss the reality show for the awards — they're loyal.
 No Kylie at the VMAs?
 No VMAs.
 Oddly enough, the Aug.
-27 episode of the show focuses on Jenner attending the 2017 Met Gala.
+27 episode of the show focused on Jenner attending the 2017 Met Gala.
 It's the competition of the award shows!

 Regardless of Jenner's whereabouts, there was certainly a lot to focus on, like the premiere of Taylor Swift's “Look What You Made Me Do” video, Miley Cyrus' performance of “Younger Now,” and much more.
 Jenner, you were missed, but the other stars totally held down the fort while you were gone.